HamedMoasses/Particle-Swarm-Optimization/README.md

 # Particle-Swarm-Optimization

-In this project, PSO Algorithm MATLAB code is provided and TSP which is a NP-hard problem is been modedled and optimized by PSO algorithm.
+In this project, PSO Algorithm MATLAB code is provided and TSP which is a NP-hard problem is been modeled and optimized by PSO algorithm.

 (PSO algorithm):